How To Set Up Apache and PHP from Homebrew on macOS

 Next, let’s get to work on the actual Apache configuration.
 In my case, the main Apache configuration file is located at

-/opt/homebrew/etc/httpd/httpd.conf (again, on an Intel-based Mac, this is likely to be
+/opt/homebrew/etc/httpd/httpd.conf (as mentioned, on an Intel-based Mac, this is likely to be

 /usr/local/etc/httpd/httpd.conf).
 In this file, there are a few changes to make: